Versolato/dmr-monitor-cbridge/README.md

 practice, but the typical way the CLI is accessed on a c-Bridge.

 Configuration:
-There are only a few parameters that need changed for your local configuration and must be changed in dmr-monitor.py itself, they are:
+There are only a few parameters that need changed for your local configuration.
+A sample configuration file is provided as dmr-monitor-SAMPLE.cfg.
+This file should copied to /usr/local/etc, renamed to dmr-monitor.cfg and customized for your installation.
+Note, the location of the config file may be specified on the command line as well (it is the /fully/qualified/path/and/file.name).
+The config file should look like this, only with your local data included

+    [CONFIG]
     DEST_IP = '127.0.0.1'
     DEST_PORT = 6667
     LOCAL_IP = '127.0.0.1'